Ravvah/Ravvah/README.md

 <h3 align="left">I'm a Data science/BI student at Paris-Saclay University (Orsay) and an R&D Data Scientist apprentice at Dassault Systèmes </h3>

-- I put my interest on decisionnal methods for Information Systems, especially on Generative AI and Business Intelligence
+- I put my interest on decisionnal methods and automation for Information Systems, especially on Generative AI and Business Intelligence

 - In my apprenticeship, i'm working on tasks that use **Large Language Models** for Code engineering in automated program repair (APR), like **agents** and code-based **RAG**.
-We implement intern **AI coding assistants**.
+We implement intern **AI coding assistants** to help IT teams.

 - For now, my Github is on building...
 You will find some of my projects on it.

-<h3 align="left">Connect with me (mail : firstname.lastname@universite-paris-saclay.fr):</h3>
+<h3 align="left">Connect with me (mail : firstnamelastname36@gmail.com):</h3>
 <p align="left">
 <a href="https://www.linkedin.com/in/rabah-achour-594335239" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="rabah achour" height="30" width="40" /></a>